 National phase out of leaded petrol

 Lead has long been recognised as posing a serious health risk.
-Of particular concern is the correlation between increased blood lead levels and decreasing IQ in children, but other biological effects can also occur depending on the level and duration of the exposure.
+Of particular concern is the correlation between increased blood lead levels and decreasing IQ, but other biological effects can also occur depending on the level and duration of the exposure.

 All sources of lead can contribute to lead in the bloodstream and have absolutely no beneficial effects.
 Lead used in petrol is a significant and preventable source.